Harsha2139/airport-manement-in-c/README.md

 This project demonstrates how a **Binary Search Tree (BST)** can efficiently manage airport gate allocations.
 It improves speed, reduces manual errors, and provides a scalable solution for real-world airport systems.

+It provides:

+Faster data operations
+Better organization of flight records
+Reduced manual effort and errors

+Overall, the system is efficient, scalable, and practical for managing airport gate allocations.

 ---